MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

     ```shell
     make check
     ```
-    *Resolve any missing dependencies or files as indicated in the output.*
+    *Resolve any missing dependencies or files as indicated in the output with Step 4*

 4. **Set up the Python virtual environment and install dependencies:**
     ```shell